odinuv/web/articles/database-tech/index.md

 SELECT LAST_INSERT_ID();
 {% endhighlight %}

-The basic principle of operation is the same as in PostgreSQL database server, there are few minor differences.
-In MySQL, the `LAST_INSERT_ID` always refers to the last insert (as oposed to PostgreSQL where it refers to last insert to a particular table).
+The basic principle is the same as in the PostgreSQL database server, there are few minor differences.
+In MySQL, the `LAST_INSERT_ID` always refers to the last insert (as opposed to PostgreSQL where it refers to the last insert to a particular table).
-Also in MySQL you can insert the autogenerated value manually and the sequence will automatically pick up the highest value (as oposed to PostgreSQL where you need to alter the sequence manually).
+Also in MySQL you can insert the auto-generated value manually and the sequence will automatically pick up the highest value (as opposed to PostgreSQL where you need to alter the sequence manually).

 ### Currval / LAST_INSERT_ID or Max?
-Now you probably think, that this entire 'sequence' business is unnecessarily complex, because you can simply select the maximum id from a table to obtain the id of the last inserted row.
+Now you probably think that this entire 'sequence' business is unnecessarily complex, because you can simply select the maximum id from a table to obtain the id of the last inserted row.